mattilaa/testbenchcpp/README.md

 # TestBenchCpp
 Simple out of the box setup for unit testing and benchmarking C++ using Google Test and Google Benchmark.
 It uses C++17 standard as a default.
+It also includes a simple example library that can be used as a template for testing your own libraries.

 ### Why?
-This is useful when you need a working build setup fast without losing your creativity.
+Sometimes I come across a situation that I need to try something quickly, but setting up a build system kills my creativity.
+This is useful when you need a working CMake build setup fast without losing your creativity.
+Build also produces compile_commands.json, which is very useful when using (Neo)Vim or similar with C++ plugins (like https://github.com/neoclide/coc.nvim).
+Template setup is as minimal as possible and made easy to understand and extend for own use.

 ## Building TestBenchCpp
 ### Dependencies